Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

+Please do not attempt to capture the animal.
+Many bites occur when unfamiliar humans approach or try to handle distressed animals, Please contact Animal Control (903) 988-4120.
 When calling the City of Kilgore Animal Control (903) 988-4120, about a stray animal, please give a detailed description of the animal (breed, color, size, collar, tags, etc).
 If you know where the stray animal belongs, let us know the address so we can make contact with the owner.
-Please provide your name, phone number and/or address in case the Animal Control Officer needs to get more information from you about your complaint.
+Please provide your name, phone number and/or address in case the Animal Control Officer needs to get more information.
 Your information will be kept confidential.

 Animal Control takes dogs to the Animal Care and Adoption Center in Longview TX.
 In Kilgore, we don't pick up cats, unless we see an injured one and then we will take it to the Animal Care and Adoption Center in Longview.